-Plenty of people lease out one or more rooms in a house they own and live in – it can help pay the mortgage, cover running expenses and fill up space that’s otherwise unused.
+Live-in landlords are common these days, as more and more people choose to lease out rooms in a house they own and live in.
+It can help pay the mortgage, cover running expenses and fill up space that’s otherwise unused.
 If you lease out part of your home, you’ll receive rent.
 This is usually treated as “assessable income” by the ATO.

-That’s why it’s important to learn a little bit about your live-in landlord tax obligations, come tax time…
+That’s why it’s important to learn the basics about your live-in landlord tax obligations, come tax time…

 What changes at tax time?